mitiko/blog/content/tech/blog-design/initial.md

 # subtitle = ""
 +++

-I've been wanting to start a blog for a while now, it's in every programmer's `TODO` toolbox.
+I've been wanting to start a blog for a while now, it's in every programmer's `TODO` wishlist.
 However, anxiety would often get to me, making me question what's the right platform to use, what'll give me enough **flexibility** whilst also providing **stability**, ease-of-use, and **carefree** deployments.